 - When you take a selfie.
 Selfie positions are awkward themselves.
 Honestly, there’s no reason you should have a selfie as your headshot.
 Prop up your camera and set it on a timer if you don’t have a friend around to snap a shot for you.

-When setting up your shot, think about where you photo will be on the page.
-If your heashot is generally to the left of text, lean slightly into the viewer’s right side to draw their eyes to the text.
+When setting up your shot, think about where your professional photo will be on the page.
+If your professional headshot is generally to the left of text, lean slightly into the viewer’s right side to draw their eyes to the text.
 (There’s actually some power behind the subliminal message of facing your text.)